-The Council's Medium Term Financial Strategy 2020-2024 (report available on the Council's website) requires the delivery of identified annual savings totalling £1.8 million between now and 2024, in order to achieve a balanced revenue budget over the period.
-The Council continues to monitor and review its future financial plans accordingly during 2023/24.
+The Council's Medium Term Financial Strategy 2024-2028 (report available on the Council's website) requires the delivery of annual savings totalling c.£2million between now and 2028, to achieve a balanced revenue budget over the period.
+The Council continues to monitor and review its future financial plans accordingly during 2024/25.